Our progress toward carbon neutrality

 Greenovate Boston is your one-stop shop for staying informed and engaged in the work that the City is doing on climate action.
 We work to connect residents to resources, like how to save energy in your homes through Mass Save — which is one of the biggest impacts you can make right now as an individual — and even offer trainings on how to talk about the impacts of climate change in our backyard.
 But we’re far from the silver bullet.

 This is an all-hands-on-deck challenge.
 We have great partners helping us push this work forward, but we encourage all members of the Boston community to join us in creating solutions that lead to a carbon-free future.
 We recognize that the impacts of climate change are felt first and worst by those in our most vulnerable communities.
-We’re committed to ensuring that all all Bostonians, and especially those who have been historically disadvantaged, will be there with us, leading us in the fight ahead.
+We’re committed to ensuring that all Bostonians are part of this process, especially those who have been historically disadvantaged.
+We all need to come together to meet this monumental challenge.